earthly/earthly/docs/earthfile/earthfile.md

 The command `GIT CLONE` clones a git repository from `<git-url>`, optionally referenced by `<git-ref>`, into the build environment, within the `<dest-path>`.
 If the `--branch` option is not specified, then `HEAD` is inferred.

 In contrast to an operation like `RUN git clone <git-url> <dest-path>`, the command `GIT CLONE` is cache-aware and correctly distinguishes between different git commit IDs when deciding to reuse a previous cache or not.
+In addition, `GIT CLONE` can also use [Git authentication configuration](../guides/auth.md) passed on to `earth`, whereas `RUN git clone` would require additional secrets passing, if the repository is not publicly accessible.

 #### Options